eorland/BiG_size_finder/README.md

 # BiG_size_finder
-Bottom line up front: simple Python to find the best fitting jean at the high end denim shop, [Blue in Green (BiG)](https://blueingreensoho.com/).
+Bottom line up front: simple Python tool to find the best fitting jean at the high end denim shop, [Blue in Green (BiG)](https://blueingreensoho.com/).

 **More info:**
 There are three main stores in the United States which are well known for carrying high-end Japanese denim.